Baqend/guide/src/index.md

     .resultList(...)
 ```

-If you use more then one sort criterion, the sorted result depends on the order you call the sort options.
+If you use more than one sort criterion, the order of the result depends on the order you called the sort options.
-The following Query will list all active tasks before the inactive ones and sort the tasks by their name in ascending order.
+The following query will list all active tasks before the inactive ones and sort the tasks by their name in ascending order.
 ```js
 DB.Todo.find()
     .matches('name', /^My Todo/)